PriyaMurali/getting-and-cleaning-data/Codebook.md

-## Getting and Cleaning Data - peer assessment proejct
+## Getting and Cleaning Data - peer assessment project

 ## The original data was transformed by